POSH Act, 2013

 Thus, it is very clear that the woman must not have to be an employee, she can even be a customer or a visitor who feels sexually harassed at any workplace, and therefore, can seek protection under POSH Law.

 5) Definition of an “Employee”

-In terms of the definition of an “employee” the Act once again has taken a fairly wide range and covers regular, temporary, ad hoc employees, individuals engaged on a daily wage basis, either directly or through an agent, contract workers, coworkers, probationers, trainees, and apprentices.
+In terms of the definition of an “employee” the women harassment act once again encompasses a wide range and covers regular, temporary, ad hoc employees, individuals engaged on a daily wage basis, either directly or through an agent, contract workers, co-workers, probationers, trainees, and apprentices.

 6) Definition of an “Employer”

-The Act defines an employer to be any person who is responsible for the management, supervision and control of the workplace and management.
+The women’s harassment act defines an employer to be any person who is responsible for the management, supervision and control of the workplace and management.
 It also includes a person or board or committee in an organization which is responsible for formulation and administration of policies.

 Duties of Employers

-The POSH Act prescribes certain duties of the employer to provide a safe working environment for persons coming in contact with the workplace.
+The POSH Act prescribes certain duties of the employer to provide a safe working environment for persons in the workspace.
 Set out below are some of the duties which are required to be performed by the employers: